lvcabral/brs-engine/docs/limitations.md

 * RAF (Roku Ads Framework) object `Roku_Ads` is mocked with the most common methods available.
 * Channel Store components (`roChannelStore` and `roChannelStoreEvent`) are mocked (a fake server feature will be implemented in the future).
+* Several components have their methods and events mocked, they return constant values to prevent crash.
+Those are mostly related to device behaviors that are not possible to replicate in a browser environment or simply not applicable to the engine.

 ## Out of Scope